Detectability of resolved hydrogen lines from the accretion shock at gas giants and their CPDs: Atmospheric extinction

 We use the data from the ``Atmospheric Infrared Spectrum Atlas'' from Oxford University\footnote{See \url{https://eodg.atm.ox.ac.uk/ATLAS}.}, which gives the zenith optical depth as a function of vacuum wavelength (A.~Dudhia 2025, priv.\ comm.), to identify and plot the strongest absorbers in the atmosphere of Earth in Figure~\ref{Abb:tauAtmundDetektorempf}.
 The ``Atlas'' was built using the HITRAN 2012 data release \citep{rothman13}.

-In the last panel of Figure~\ref{Abb:tauAtmundDetektorempf}, we give an overview of the sensitivity curve of METIS for median observing conditions \citep{lovis22} for segments centred on the main $L$- and $M$-band transitions.
-A wider view for \Bra, \Pfb, and \Pfg is shown in Figure~\ref{Abb:DetektorempfpaarL}.
-The sensitivity curves are set not only but to a large extent by the atmospheric transmission, as can be easily seen by comparing the shapes.
+In the last panel of Figure~\ref{Abb:tauAtmundDetektorempf}, we give an overview of the spectroscopic sensitivity curve of METIS in the background-limited regime for median observing conditions \citep{lovis22}, as calculated by one of us (RvB), for segments centered on the main $L$- and $M$-band transitions.
+Details are given in Section~\ref{Th:Detektorempf} and a wider view for \Bra, \Pfb, and \Pfg is shown in Figure~\ref{Abb:DetektorempfpaarL}.

+The small-scale features of the sensitivity curves are set basically by the atmospheric transmission, as can be easily seen by comparing the shapes, because this controls the number of photons reaching the detector.
+The larger wavelength scales, seen in Fig.~\ref{Abb:Linien}, are set by several factors including the continuum opacity of the telescope.